• Skip to primary navigation

 • Other Recipes You'll Love

-Check out my Slow Cooker Chili Recipe and my Pulled Chicken Crock Pot Recipe for more slow cooker recipes!
+Check out my Slow Cooker Chili and my Slow Cooker Chicken Tinga for more slow cooker recipes!

-This method of making chicken stock is versatile and can be easily adjusted to your taste preferences.
+This method of making low calorie slow cooker chicken stock is versatile and can be easily adjusted to your taste preferences.
 With a slow cooker, you can enjoy a warm and comforting bowl of homemade chicken stock whenever you want.

 Why You'll Love This Recipe

-• Rich and Flavorful.
-The slow cooking process allows the flavors from the chicken, vegetables, and seasonings to fully develop, resulting in a rich and delicious broth.
+• The slow cooking process allows the flavors from the chicken, vegetables, and seasonings to fully develop, resulting in a rich and delicious broth.

 Ingredients You'll Need